 So, how do you master the art of self-discipline?
 Well, the good news is that it isn’t some kind of ninja superpower that’s far beyond your reach (although, it might feel that way when you get the urge to splurge on payday!).
 Self-discipline (or self-control) is actually a learned behavior.
 This isn’t something that you either have or don’t have — it’s something that you can develop and master over time once you put the work in.

-Ultimately, it all boils down to habit forming, establishing a routine that compliments your life goals, and putting systems in place on a daily basis that will help you to take control of your life.
+Ultimately, it all boils down to habit forming, establishing a routine that complements your life goals, and putting systems in place on a daily basis that will help you to take control of your life.

 Here’s how you can start mastering the art of self-discipline right now: